Erich Šlomović: World War II

 During World War II, with the Independent State of Croatia establishment in 1941, Šlomović and his family moved to the village of Bačina in Serbia in an attempt to save themselves.

 While in Bačina, Šlomović hid the paintings he brought with him in a double wall.
+Slomovic was killed by Nazis at the age of 27.

-Later, as a part of the German reprisals of 100 Serbian men shot for every German soldier killed, Bernard, Erich and Egon were taken to detention camp in Ćuprija.
-Soon after, they were all killed.
-Erich's mother Roza and a female distant in-law Mara, born a Serbian Orthodox and converted to Judaism when she married Roza Šlomović's nephew Fridrih Hercler, were not touched and neither was his collection.
+Bernard, Erich and Egon were taken to detention camp in Ćuprija and were all killed.
+Erich's mother Roza and distant in-law Mara – who was born Serbian Orthodox but converted to Judaism when she married Roza Šlomović's nephew Fridrih Hercler – were not touched and neither was his collection.
 Roza died in a train accident, together with Mara's children, while transporting the collection to Belgrade which had been liberated by the Red Army and the Josip Broz's partisan units.
 The accident happened on 31st Dec 1944 in Velika Plana, Serbia.
 Mara survived the Holocaust hidden by the local population.
-(7) Mara then went on to remarry with a person who had also lost his wife and children during WWII and became the mother of David Albahari and his sister.
+Mara then went on to remarry with a person who had also lost his wife and children during WWII and became the mother of David Albahari and his sister.

 Legacy

-After his death, Šlomović's mother donated his collection to the National Museum of Serbia.
+After his death, the collection ended up in the National Museum of Serbia.
 In 1989 Veljko Bulajić directed Donator, a movie dedicated to Šlomović's tragic life while in 2004 Momo Kapor wrote a book about his life.
 The paintings in the Société Generale bank were discovered in 1979 when the bank was allowed to open the vault to recover unpaid storage fees.
 There is a legal dispute over the ownership of those paintings.

+Restitution claims and court decisions

+Vollard's and Slomovic's heirs had competing claims on several artworks.
+An agreement was reached, paving the way for a sale at Sothebys.
+Many uncertainties and competing versions of the history remain.